 If you find yourself in the category with millions of other people across the country who have developed a problem with prescription drug misuse, the good news is that there are treatment options available and full recovery is possible.
 The road to recovery is not an easy one, but by receiving the right support and treatment, you can regain control of your mental and physical well-being.

 (November 2017).
 Benzodiazepine Abuse. eMedicine Health.
-Retrieved December 2018 from https://www.emedicinehealth.com/benzodiazepine_abuse/article_em.htm#benzodiazepine_abuse_diagnosis
+Retrieved December 2018 from from https://www.emedicinehealth.com/benzodiazepine_abuse/article_em.htm#benzodiazepine_abuse_diagnosis

 (February 2016).
 Medical Detoxification.
 National Institute on Drug Abuse.
-Retrieved December 2018 from https://www.drugabuse.gov/publications/teaching-packets/understanding-drug-abuse-addiction/section-iii/7-medical-detoxification
+Retrieved December 2018 from from https://www.drugabuse.gov/publications/teaching-packets/understanding-drug-abuse-addiction/section-iii/7-medical-detoxification

 (September 2018).
 What is the U.S. Opioid Epidemic?
 U.S. Department of Health and Human Services.
 Retrieved December 2018 from from https://www.hhs.gov/opioids/about-the-epidemic/index.html